The State Board of Elections

 are designed for students kindergarten through 3rd grade.

 The pages of Let’s Vote contain information and procedures for conducting an election for the "offices" of favorite animals and birds.
-Additionally, a ballot for President and Vice President is included.
+Additionally, a ballot for Governor and Lieutenant Governor is included.

 The section labeled Teacher’s Procedures includes suggested related activities and a schedule of pre-election and election day procedures.